osmandapp/web/main/docs/user/navigation/route-navigation.md

 - &nbsp;**<Translate android="true" ids="nav_type_hint"/>** determines how routes are calculated.
 For example, your bicycle profile has a Cycling navigation type, which set the routing rules.
 You can import these roules (as routing.xml file) in OsmAnd.
 More about routing you can read on our [GitHub](https://github.com/osmandapp/OsmAnd-resources/blob/master/routing) page.&nbsp;

 - &nbsp;**<Translate android="true" ids="route_parameters"/>** controls which parameters will be used during routing and which parameters will be shown on the device screen.
-During navigation, you can change some of these parameters in [Navigation Options](../navigation/route-navigation.md#navigation-options).
+During navigation, you can change some of these parameters in Navigation Options<!-- Add link!!! -->.

 Below, you can find the list of possible route options.